darkerego/ethervault/README.md

 ### Changelog

+March 9/2023

 - Refactored the proposal functions eliminating 3 functions and saving about 120,000 gas in deployment
 - separated nonce and txid
 - changed error messages to bytes2

+March 10, 2023

+- Fixed a bug with the proposals
+- Refractored the authentication modifer to also check nonce on all protected functions

+- Continued Testing functions.
+Confirmed working:
+  - Proposal to modify signers is working
+  - Proposal to update limits is working
+  - Execute transaction over limit is working
+  - Execute transaction under limit is working

 ### About
 <p>